FAQs

 How much are tickets?

 Tickets are $25/each.
-Academic Advisors to student teams are free and encouraged to attend.
-The registration fee covers all activities and meals.
+Academic Advisors to student teams are encouraged to attend and can register for free by sending an email, while tickets are still available.
+The registration fee covers all activities and provided meals.

 How do I register?